Why we like Armenia

 There is an old world charm to Armenia that is immediately inviting.
 Simple restaurants serve delicious food washed down by the surprisingly good local wine.
 The landscape is fresh and green, local produce such as honey, figs, apricots and nuts are always available to buy in the small villages and there are easy walks through sun-dappled wooded valleys.
 Even Mount Ararat makes you wonder if the Ark might really be up there.

 What to expect on your Armenia holiday

-Although Armenia once extended from the Black Sea to the Caspian, today it finds itself confined to an area smaller than Belgium lying sandwiched between Georgia, Azerbaijan, Iran and Turkey.
-Consequently many of its historical monuments now lie outside its borders.
-However, as the first country in the world to formally adopt Christianity in 301AD, it is hardly surprising to find the landscape dotted with beautiful old churches and monasteries, many which pre date the 10th century.
-Despite a glorious past and the renowned business acumen of its people, Armenia has struggled to find its economic feet in more recent times and although there are a few good hotels, it remains relatively basic.
-That said, it can be very beautiful and the natural hospitality of the people make it a pleasure to visit.
+Although Armenia once extended from the Black Sea to the Caspian, today it is confined to an area smaller than Belgium, lying sandwiched between Georgia, Azerbaijan, Iran and Turkey.
+Consequently many of its historical monuments now lie beyond its borders.
+However, as the first country in the world to formally adopt Christianity in 301AD, it is hardly surprising to find the landscape dotted with beautiful old churches and monasteries, many of which pre date the 10th century.
+Despite a glorious past and the renowned business acumen of its people, Armenia has struggled to find its economic feet in more recent times and, although there are a few good hotels, it remains relatively basic.
+That said, Armenia is very beautiful and the natural hospitality of the people make it a pleasure to visit.